stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 3 reasons:

-**1** - for many (or most) employees, it will feel like just another tracking or accountability tool.
-As brilliant as OKRs are, if you do that, employees will hate it.
+**1** - for many employees, it will feel like just another tracking or accountability tool.
+As brilliant as OKRs are, if you do that, employee adoption will fade over time.

 **2** - go for _next gen tech_ that allows you to: a) evolve the strategy tree to a 12 to 36 month horizon; b) evolve the strategy tree, whilst at the same time executing monthly or quarterly OKRs; and c) tie together execution of strategy + OKRs + daily work, in one digital workspace (thereby achieving [Ray Dalio's radical transparency](https://stratappsaas.com/blog/radical-transparency/ "Ray Dalio's radical transparency"), with just the right amount of structure and context)

 **3** - if you solve 2) you will create unlimited opportunities for leaders to lead.
 Think about this.
-No matter how good your leaders are, or how good their work ethic and intentions are, leadership is critically diluted if they are bouncing around 5 different apps to support their teams on fragmented views of strategy and execution.
+No matter how good your leaders are, or how good their work ethic and intentions are, leadership is critically diluted if they are bouncing across 5 different apps to support their teams on fragmented views of strategy and the various levels of execution.

-NB - #stratapp is the world's first (_and thus far only_) B2B SaaS app that achieves 2) and 3) above.
+NB - #stratapp is the world's first (_and thus far only_) B2B SaaS app that achieves both 2) and 3) above.
+Leaders have the opportunity to lead.
+Employee rising stars have the opportunity to shine, unconstrained by org hierarchy and political silos (you might like this [thinking on corporate hierarchy from Elon Musk](https://cleantechnica.com/2018/05/15/elon-musk-takes-on-corporate-hierarchy-in-note-to-tesla-employees/ "Elon Musk on corporate hierarchy")).

 By the time we are copied by others, we will already be onto phase 2 of our 5 phase roadmap.